AgustinoFlores/RobloxUtil/README.md

   true
 ```

-For more information on all the methods and usages in this module script refer to the official documentation.
+For more information on all the methods and usages in this module script refer to the official documentation located [here](https://github.com/AgustinoFlores/RobloxUtil/wiki).
 I hope you enjoy using this!